All of us have access to various accurate news sources (e.g., the CDC, the WHO, etc.), and so just a few words on this subject :

 How do we begin?

 When beginning therapy, it is important that you and your therapist both agree that working together would be a good idea.
 Usually this entails meeting once or twice to discuss your particular set of concerns and to begin to get an idea of how you and the therapist might work together.
-It is important that you feel comfortable enough to talk about things and that you feel the potential for challenge or growth through our interactions.
-The first session usually involves discussing goals and expectations for treatment and a plan to address things.
+It is important that you feel comfortable enough to talk about difficult things, and that you feel the potential for challenge or growth through our interactions.
+The first session usually involves discussing goals and expectations for treatment and a preliminary plan to address what concerns you.

-Many clients feel encouraged and comfortable from the start and are ready to begin.
+Many clients feel encouraged and comfortable from the start and are ready to begin when they first land in the chair.
 Some clients interview several therapists in order to find the best fit.
-The most important consideration is to find a place where the client feels understood and that the therapist has something of value to offer.
+The most important consideration is to find a place where you feel understood, and where your hunch tells you that the therapist has something of value to offer.
 If it becomes evident that working together would not be the best idea for you, I would be happy to suggest other highly competent therapists who might be a better fit.

 Every therapy session is unique and depends on the unique situation facing the client and their goals.
-We will arrange a schedule of regular appointments.
-It is most common to meet once a week for one 50-minute session.
-There are instances in which we decide to meet a bit more often or for longer sessions, either to manage a difficult crisis or to deepen the intensity of the treatment.
+We will arrange a schedule of regular appointments (or try to stay flexible if work and/or family situations demand this).
+It is most common to meet once a week for a 50-minute session.
+There might be instances in which we decide to meet a bit more often or for longer sessions, either to manage a difficult crisis or to deepen the intensity of the treatment.
 I will raise this issue with you if I feel it would be of benefit.
-You also may raise the possibility of meeting more often if you feel it would be helpful.
+You also may raise the possibility of meeting more often, or for a longer session, if you feel it would be helpful to you.

 Do you prescribe medication?

-I am a clinician, and although I am on the faculty at George Washington University, Department of Psychiatry and Behavioral Sciences, as a Clinical Instructor of Psychiatry and Behavioral Sciences for first-, second-, and third-year medical students at the GW School of Medicine & Health Sciences, I am not licensed to prescribe medication or to practice medicine.
+I am a clinician, and although I was on the faculty at George Washington University's Department of Psychiatry and Behavioral Sciences as a Clinical Instructor of Psychiatry and Behavioral Sciences for first-, second-, and third-year medical students at the GW School of Medicine & Health Sciences, I am not licensed to prescribe medication or to practice medicine.
 Some people feel strongly about not using medication and relying instead on the therapy to effect change.
-Some individuals, when indicated or advised, make use of medication in conjunction with therapy to control symptoms that would otherwise hinder progress in talk therapy.
-Medication alone is rarely sufficient to address the problems facing most people.
-For individuals taking medication, I prefer to work with the prescribing doctor to insure good coordination of care.
+Others, when it is indicated or advised, make use of medication in conjunction with therapy to control symptoms that would otherwise hinder progress in talk therapy.
+Medication alone is rarely sufficient to address the problems facing most people, at least in our current era.
+For individuals taking medication, I prefer to at least have the option of communicating with the prescribing doctor to ensure good coordination of care.

 Do you accept insurance?
 How does insurance work?

-For a variety of reasons, I am not a participating provider in any insurance program.
+For a variety of reasons, I am not a "participating provider" in any insurance program.
 Many insurance policies provide benefits that reimburse a portion of the cost of services provided by licensed mental health professionals who are considered out-of-network.
-To determine if you have mental health coverage, the first thing you should do is check with your insurance carrier.
-Check your coverage carefully and find the answers to the following questions:
+To determine if you have sufficient mental health insurance coverage, the first thing you might do is check with your insurance carrier for an explanation of benefits.
+Check your coverage carefully, either online and/or by talking with a customer service agent, and find the answers to the following questions:

 What is the coverage amount per therapy session, especially if it is outside of my insurance network?
-(Be sure to ask if it is, let's say, 40% of what the insurance plan considers to be "usual and customary" rates, which are the rates that they pay their own in-network therapists, or if it's 40% of the therapist's actual fee, which is almost invariably higher, especially in large metropolitan areas.)
+(Be sure to ask if it is, let's say, 40% of what the insurance plan considers to be "usual and customary" rates, which are the rates that they pay their own in-network therapists, or if it's 40% of the therapist's actual fee, which is invariably higher, especially in large metropolitan areas.
+After all, 40% of their usual and customary rates would look very different than 40% of a standard fee that is twice that amount, or more.)
+Please note: This will not be an option for Kaiser Permanente plans or for more restrictive (but initially more affordable) HMO-type plans, which require you to use an in-network provider.

-If you have an out-of-network-therapist benefit with your plan, you provide payment directly to me for each session, and I will provide invoices every month or two with all of the necessary data for our sessions for you to submit to your insurance for partial reimbursement of each (post-calendar-year-deductible) claim directly to you. -- Or, if you simply want to use a pre-tax HSA account, I will provide a similar invoice, but without any mental health diagnosis.
+NB: If you have an out-of-network-therapist benefit with your plan, you provide payment directly to me for each session, and I will provide invoices every month, or two, with all of the necessary data for our sessions for you to submit to your insurance for partial reimbursement of each claim.
+Please mark the appropriate box to have the reimbursement claims sent directly to you, even though my invoice will request that this be the case. -- Or, if you simply and solely want to use a pre-tax Health Savings Account, I will provide a similar invoice, but without a mental health diagnosis of any kind.

 Is therapy confidential?